meditationstuff/protocol_1/auxiliary.md

 [<a href="#954auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="955auxiliary"></span><a id="lay-all-your-cards-on-the-table" href="#lay-all-your-cards-on-the-table">lay all your cards on the table:</a>

+If it's ok, see if it's ok to "lay all your cards on the table", to stop concealing facts or intentions and to be completely honest about the situation.

+[<a href="#954auxil5ary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]